 Plants associated with him include Stellera, Artemisia stelleriana and Allium stellerianum.

-Plantsman, author and creator of the garden at Highdown near Worthing, Sussex, UK.
+Plantsman, author and creator of the garden at Highdown near Worthing, Sussex, England.
 The specific epithets, sternianus and sternii, are named for him.

 English botanical author for whom the genus, Stokesia, was named.

 He was the Third Earl of Bute and one time British Prime Minister.
+Stuart was active in developing the Royal Botanic Gardens at Kew.
 Although spelled differently, the genus, Stewartia, was named for him.

-Known as "The Man in the Red Suspenders," Roger was the host of "The Victory Garden" on PBS for 15 years through the 1990's.
+Known as "The Man in the Red Suspenders," Roger was the host of "The Victory Garden" on PBS for 15 years through the 1990's until 2001.
 He then became co-host of HGTV's People, Places & Plants.

-He was born and raised near Boston, Massachusetts and graduated from Harvard College.
-Later, he earned a Ph.D, in entomology before becoming science editor of Horticulture magazine in 1978 through 2008.
+He was born and raised near Boston, Massachusetts and graduated from Harvard University.
+In 1977, he earned a Ph.D., in entomology before becoming science editor of Horticulture magazine in 1978 through 2008.
 He has authored several books including: Earthly Pleasures, Field Days, The Practical Gardener, Saving Graces, and Groundwork.